stonehedge/stonehedge-barrow/README.md

 Stonehedge Cookbook: Barrow
 ===========================

-Use this Chef Cookbook to configure the Stonehedge Barrow instances.
+Use this Chef Cookbook to configure Stonehedge Barrow instances.

 Components